winex/actual-craft-times-remade/Readme.md

 # Actual Craft Times Remade - Misc Addons
 Fork of [Actual Craft Times Remade](https://mods.factorio.com/mod/actual-craft-times-remade) by Pawz, itself a Fork of [Actual Craft Time](https://mods.factorio.com/mod/Actual_Craft_Time) by osldgoth.
-The recent Mod [Actual Craft Time Fixed](https://mods.factorio.com/mod/Actual_Craft_Time_Fixed) by crackalackin seems to go a different route (of only showing one entity).
+The more recent Mod [Actual Craft Time Fixed](https://mods.factorio.com/mod/Actual_Craft_Time_Fixed) by crackalackin seems to go a different route (of only showing one entity).

 ## Goal
 - Add Button to remove single Entries from the Calculator, instead of having to remove all by toggling the UI.